How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 I rarely interacted, but one day during coffee break, I made a move and gradually started connecting with my colleagues, sharing ideas, and I felt connected.

-Those conversations became the reason I looked forward to work, which reminded me that motivation doesn’t always come from the job itself, but sometimes from the people around you.
+Those conversations became the reason I looked forward to work, reminding me that motivation doesn’t always come from the job itself, but sometimes from the people around you.

 I vented for 20 minutes straight with no filters, just my emotions, and what I had been facing at work.
 And when I hung up, I felt lighter.

-So, speak up and vent your inner distress.
+So, speak up and share your inner struggles.
 Motivation deepens when you feel heard--discover how active listening builds trust, empathy, and meaningful connection in Listening Skills.

 Two young women having a supportive conversation, symbolizing the importance of talking to someone who understands